Updated July 24, 2022.

 If you’re checking a bag, you’ll still want a personal item large enough for a quick change of clothes, snacks, electronics and extra batteries, and a refillable water bottle for the long flight.
 This one is super cute and will fit over your roll-aboard’s handle for easy carrying!

-And for all things Hawaii, take a look at What to Know Before You Visit the Hawaiian Islands and my Pacific Islands Page!
+And for all things Hawaii, take a look at What to Know Before You Visit the Hawaiian Islands and my Hawaiian Islands Page!

 Love this post?
 Pin it for later!